MV Agusta 125 Bialbero

-The MV Agusta 125 Bialbero was a 125 cc factory racer from the Italian brand MV Agusta, which was used between 1950 and 1960.
-The machine won 34 GPs, 6 rider's championships and one manufacturer's championship.
-The machine also won 4 Italian Championships and 10 National Championships in other countries.
+The MV Agusta 125 Bialbero was a 125 cc factory racer from the Italian brand MV Agusta, which was produced between 1950 and 1960.
+The machine won 34 GPs, 6 rider's championships, and one manufacturer's championship.
+The machine also won 4 Italian championships and 10 national championships in other countries.

 History

-Agusta was an Italian helicopter manufacturer.
-It was based in Samarate, Northern Italy.
-The company was founded by Count Giovanni Agusta in 1923, who flew his first airplane in 1907.
-The MV Agusta motorcycle manufacturer began as an offshoot of the Agusta aviation company at the end of the Second World War as a means to save the jobs of employees of the Agusta firm.

-As a hobby of the director, Count Domenico Agusta, the company entered motorcycle racing.
-It began in the popular Italian lightweight classes, and the first race bike was a 125cc two-stroke with a power output of 8 hp and a top speed of 115 km/h.
-In 1949, the engine delivered around 10 hp with a top speed of 130 km/h, but even in the national races in Italy, it was unable to compete with the fast four-strokes of Mondial and Moto Morini.
-In 1949, Count Agusta employed Piero Remor and Arturo Magni, who had worked for Gilera until that time, and were responsible for the four-cylinder Gilera 500 4C.
+In 1949, Domenico Agusta employed Piero Remor and Arturo Magni, who had worked for Gilera until that time, and were responsible for the four-cylinder Gilera 500 4C.
 Remor brought great knowledge of the Gilera with it, and MV Agusta was able to profit well in the development of the MV Agusta 500 4C, but the first assignment for Remor was to make a 125 cc four-stroke engine.